University_

 b.
 The Scholarship annual value will be paid in two equal instalments after the census date of each semester.

-c.
+e.
 The scholarship may be held part-time due to extenuating circumstances such as a medical condition which limits the student’s capacity to undertake full-time study.
-An application to hold the scholarship part-time must be submitted via the Scholarships Office for the consideration of the Associate Dean Education, Faculty of Engineering, or their nominated delegate.
+An application to hold the scholarship part-time must be submitted via the Scholarships Office for the consideration of the Associate Dean (Education), Faculty of Engineering, or their nominated delegate.
+If approved, the value will be paid on a pro-rata basis.

 5. Ongoing eligibility